 Mule configuration consists of below components

-Mule message is the data that pass through Mule flaws and wrapped under mule object.
+Mule message is the data that passes through Mule flaws and wrapped under mule object.
 Mule message consists of below components

 Like any normal header, the Mule header holds the metadata of the information.
 It holds below two properties.